Thyroid Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Thyroid Cancer

 The genes in cells carry hereditary information from parent to child.
 A certain change in a gene that is passed from parent to child (inherited) may cause medullary thyroid cancer.
 A test has been developed that can find the changed gene before medullary thyroid cancer appears.
 The patient is tested first to see if he or she has the changed gene.
 If the patient has it, other family members may also be tested.
 Family members, including young children, who have the changed gene can decrease the chance of developing medullary thyroid cancer by having a thyroidectomy (surgery to remove the thyroid).

-Thyroid cancer may not cause early symptoms.
+Thyroid cancer may not cause early signs or symptoms.
 It is sometimes found during a routine physical exam.
-Symptoms may occur as the tumor gets bigger.
-Other conditions may cause the same symptoms.
-Check with your doctor if you have any of the following problems:
+Signs or symptoms may occur as the tumor gets bigger.
+Other conditions may cause the same signs or symptoms.
+Check with your doctor if you have any of the following:

 - A lump in the neck.